ahockersten/infrastructure-terraform/README.md

 # Initial setup

-## Installing prerequisites

 ## Adding a GitHub access token

-Go to GitHub and create an access token for access to the `ahockersten/tfstate` repo: https://github.com/settings/tokens
+Go to GitHub and create an access token for access to the all repos: https://github.com/settings/tokens

-It should be enough to give it access to:
+Give it access to:
 ```
+Administration
+  Access: Read and write
 Contents
   Access: Read and write
 Metadata
   Access: Read-only
+Variables
+  Access: Read and write
+Secrets
+  Access: Read and write
 ```

 ## Adding a Cloudflare access token for your account